mroonga/mroonga/doc/source/tutorial/storage.rst

 Groonga can do faceted search by only one groonga command.
 It is effective.
 Groonga has the `select` command that can search records with faceted search.
-Faceted search is called as `drilldown` in groonga.
-See `groonga's document
+Faceted search is called as `drilldown` in Groonga.
+See `Groonga's document
 <http://groonga.org/docs/reference/commands/select.html>`_ about
-groonga's `select` command.
+Groonga's `select` command.

 Mroonga provides `mroonga_command()` function.
 You can run groonga command in SQL by the function.
 But you should use only `select`